AngusHarrison/Design/_posts/2020-05-09-Project_1__Enclosure_Renders.md

 <img src="{{site.baseurl}}/assets/img/DesignImages/render11.JPG">
 <img src="{{site.baseurl}}/assets/img/DesignImages/render12.JPG">

 Concept 4 contrast the organic form of the iconic Neil Armstrong footprint against the geometric body, formed of a rough concrete material drawing from the lunar surface.
 The the blue footprint is accented by the red tred the extrudes through into the glass eliptical dome that contains the sample.
-If full of dust the base of the tread will appear as if actually on the moon.
+If the dome is full of dust the base of the tread will appear as if actually on the moon.

 <img src="{{site.baseurl}}/assets/img/DesignImages/render13.JPG">
 <img src="{{site.baseurl}}/assets/img/DesignImages/render14.JPG">

-Concept 5 Geodesic
+Concept 5 is a triagular Geodesic, this was inspired by the geometric shapes used by NASA and the mathmatical nature of the form pays homage to the engineering behind the Apollo 11 mission.

 <img src="{{site.baseurl}}/assets/img/DesignImages/render15.JPG">